marco262/my_wiki/data/dnd/class/rogue.md

 _Source:_ <https://media.wizards.com/2019/dnd/downloads/UA-ClassFeatures.pdf>

 You gain an additional way to use your Cunning Action: carefully aiming your next attack.
 As a bonus action, you give yourself advantage on your next attack roll on the current turn.
-You can use this bonus action only if you haven’t moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.
+You can use this bonus action only if you haven't moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.

 ## Roguish Archetype